chengzeyi/fzf-preview.vim/README.md

 ## Commands

-- `FZF\FZFFiles`: Search files with previewing file content.
+- `FZF/FZFFiles`: Search files with previewing file content.
 - `FZFLocate`: Use your system's file database to search files with previewing file content.
 - `FZFGGrep`: Use git grep to search your file content and preview the context of lines.
 - `FZFGrep`: Use grep to search your file content and preview the context of lines.
 - `FZFAg`: Use silversearcher-ag to search your file content and preview the context of lines.
 - `FZFRg`: Use ripgrep to search your file content and preview the context of lines.
 - `FZFHistory`: Browse edited files in vim's history list with previewing file content.
-- `FZFLines`: Search all lines of open buffers and previewing their context.
 - `FZFBLines`: Search all lines of the current buffer and previewing their context.
 - `FZFTags`: Search all the tags in vim's `tags` and previewing their context.
 - `FZFBTags`: Search all the tags of the current buffer and previewing their context.
 - `FZFMarks`: Search all the positions of vim's marks and preview their context.
 - `FZFWindows`: Search all the vim's windows and preview their content.

+### Differences between Current fzf.vim's Builtin Commands with preview

+- All comands support pressing `?` to toggle preview.
+- `FZFGGrep`, `FZFGrep`: Use `git grep` and `grep` to search file content, which the original fzf.vim doesn't provide.
+- `FZFBLines`, `FZFTags`, `FZFMarks` and `FZFWindows`: The original fzf.vim does not support preview with those.

-## Preview
+## Screenshot

 ![Screenshot](image/fzf-preview.png)